MicrosoftDocs/dynamics365smb-docs/financials/finance-how-to-set-up-multiple-interest-rates.md

     ms.tgt_pltfrm: na
     ms.workload: na
     ms.search.keywords:
-    ms.date: 12/20/2017
+    ms.date: 12/21/2017
     ms.author: sgroespe

 ---
 # How to: Set Up Multiple Interest Rates
 Multiple interest rates are used for different periods for delayed payments in trade transactions.
 For example, a government specifies the maximum interest to be levied for a consumer.
 This interest rate can be changed twice a year on 01 January and 01 July.
 The interest rate between businesses (B2B) is agreed by the parties and there is no limit to that customer group.
 The announced rate is usually four percent more than the normal bank interest.

-For each finance charge term code, you can specify multiple interest rates so that you can calculate finance charges with multiple interest rates for a specific period.
-This is helpful if you charge different interest on payments that are late.
-The interest calculation is the same for each financial charge, with variation only in the rate of interest for a specific period.
+When you create finance charge terms and reminder terms, for delayed payment penalty, you can specify multiple interest rates so that the penalty fee is calculated from different interest rates in different periods.
 For more information, see [How to: Collect Outstanding Balances](receivables-collect-outstanding-balances.md).

-When you create a finance charge memo, the memo lines show the finance charges with different interest rates for each time period.
-For finance charge terms, you can define descriptions for each term, and you can define a description that is used when multiple interest rates are used.
-If no multiple interest rates exist, [!INCLUDE[navnow](includes/navnow_md.md)] will use the interest rate and period that is defined in the **Finance Charge Terms** window for the whole period of calculation.

 ## To set up multiple interest rates
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Finance Charge Terms**, and then choose the related link.